-Test the Water
+Testing the Water to Match

-Move the Gravel
+Moving the Gravel and Filtration

 Use a clean cup to transfer the gravel from the old tank to the new one.
-I like disposable plastic drinking cups that I can throw away when I'm done.
-Move any rocks and decorations next.
+Next, move all the rocks and decorations.
 If you plan to use the old filter in the new tank, move it at this time.